TheMonHub/SHIRO/CONTRIBUTING.md

 # Contributing to SHIRO

-We're incredibly excited that you're interested in contributing to SHIRO\!
+We're incredibly excited that you're interested in contributing to SHIRO!
 Your contributions, whether big or small, are vital to making SHIRO the best Operating system it can be.

 This guide outlines how you can contribute, ensuring a smooth and efficient process for everyone involved.